jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/text/t1007-hash-object/default/divergences.md

   Before events:
     CF: string_list_init_dup at string-list.c:12:21
     CT: Jump to external code for memset
-    CF: Jump to external code for memset
-    CT: External code
     RF: Jump to external code for memset
     CF: string_list_init_dup at string-list.c:13:2
     CT: Jump to external code for memcpy
-    CF: Jump to external code for memcpy
-    CT: External code
     RF: Jump to external code for memcpy
   Occurrences: 72

 Uncategorised
   Before events:
     CT: Jump to external code for gettext
-    CF: Jump to external code for gettext
+    RF: Jump to external code for gettext
   After events:
     CT: Jump to external code for dcgettext
-    CF: Jump to external code for dcgettext
+    RF: Jump to external code for dcgettext
   Occurrences: 21

 Uncategorised
   Before events:
     CT: Jump to external code for memcmp
-    CF: Jump to external code for memcmp
+    RF: Jump to external code for memcmp
   After events:
     CT: Jump to external code for bcmp
-    CF: Jump to external code for bcmp
+    RF: Jump to external code for bcmp
   Occurrences: 7

 Uncategorised